 Mongolia may have geopolitical, cultural and geographical meanings.

 Mongolia covers an entire area of 1.566.500 km- it takes the 15th place with its size in the world.
-Mongolia stretches about 2.400 km form the west to the east and about 1.260 km from the north to the south.
+Mongolia stretches about 2.400 km from the west to the east and about 1.260 km from the north to the south.
 The total length of the country's border is 8.156 km.
-The total area of Mongolia is larger than the combined areas of Great Britain, France, Germany and Italy.

 The northern part of the country is covered by forest mountain ranges and the southern part by desert, desert steppe, and steppe areas with low mountains.
 High snow-capped mountains and glaciers and the eastern part by vast plains and wild heaths dominate the western part.
 The Mongolian environment has a large variety of features.
 Mongolia can be divided into six zones; desert, mountain, mountain taiga, mountain forest steppe, arid steppe and taiga.